noriakis/software/docs/wcGeneSummary/03-custom-usage.md

 library(RColorBrewer)
 ```

 In this example, a Bayesian network showing the module eigengenes relationship are inferred using `boot.strength` function in `bnlearn` from the weighted gene correlation network analysis (WGCNA) results.
 The modules are annotated by word clouds produced by `wcGeneSummary()`, and can be exported to the format of `Cytoscape.js` or `vis.js`.
 In this way, module relationship can be interactively inspected with the functional implications.
+The other functions like `wcAbst()` can be used, however, you shold specify API keys for the function makes multiple queries.

 ```r